-This year marks the 20-year anniversary of Nu Skin’s force for good efforts as we celebrate our efforts to improve the lives of children by offering hope for a life free from disease, illiteracy and poverty.
+In 2016 we celebrate the 20-year anniversary of Nu Skin’s force for good efforts to improve the lives of children by offering hope for a life free from disease, illiteracy and poverty.

 Today, Seacology has completed more than 250 projects in 55 countries and has helped to protect more than a million acres of some of the world’s most vulnerable ecosystems.
 The partnership recently culminated in Seacology’s largest project yet – the Sri Lanka Mangrove Conservation Project.

 Mercy faced many challenges to gain an education.
 Thanks to generous donations to Educate the Childern, she recieved a scholarship and is the first in her family to graduate from secondary school and college.